jcordatauclair/text-generator/README.md

 from keras import backend as k      # https://keras.io/
 ```

-You will also need **credentials** if you want to retrieve data from reddit or twitter.
+You will also need **credentials** if you want to retrieve data from Reddit or Twitter.
 Once you get them, create a `config.py` file in the source folder, copy and paste the code below and fill in the fields with your codes:

 ```python
 # Reddit